-On systems that manage the server using systemd, $mysqld_safe$ is not available.
-Instead, specify the allocation library by setting $LD_PRELOAD$ in / etc/sysconfig/mysql.
+On systems that manage the server using systemd, mysqld_safe is not available.
+Instead, specify the allocation library by setting LD_PRELOAD in / etc/sysconfig/mysql.

-Linux users can use the $libtcmalloc_minimal.so$ included in binary packages by adding these lines to the my.cnf file:
+Linux users can use the libtcmalloc_minimal.so library on any platform for which a tcmalloc package is installed in /usr/lib by adding these lines to the my.cnf file: